maxmouchet/HMMBase.jl/README.md

 ## Questions and Contributions

 Contributions are very welcome, as are feature requests and suggestions.
 Please open an [issue][issues-url] if you encounter any problems.
-In particular additions to documentation are encouraged!

 [docs-stable-img]: https://img.shields.io/badge/docs-stable-blue.svg?style=flat
 [docs-stable-url]: https://maxmouchet.github.io/HMMBase.jl/stable